brmmm3/fastthreadpool/README.rst

 ********************************************************

 Shutdown the thread pool.
 A timeout in seconds can be specified.
 The function returns False if a timeout was specified and the child threads are still busy.
 In case of a successful shutdown True is returned.
 If **wait** is True then shutdown will wait until the child threads will finish themselves.
-So the worker callback functions or another instance has to care about sending the child threads the finish command (call shutdown_children).
+So the worker callback functions or another thread instance has to care about sending the child threads the finish command (call shutdown_children).
 If **soon** is True then all pending jobs are skipped.
+The **wait** parameter is ignored in this case.

 ``cancel(jobid = None, timer = None)``
 **************************************